What Happened Summary

 One of her main strengths as a candidate was that Clinton had spent her entire life in the public service.
 She set out to be a public servant as one of only 27 women in Yale Law School a long time ago and has been an adamant defender of human rights since.
 She also spent time working for the Children’s Defense Fund and ever since has been passionate about advocating for the less fortunate.

-Unfortunately, polls confirmed it was true that many people were unfamiliar with her actual qualifications for the position.
-Knowing this, she tried to reintroduce herself to voters along the campaign but struggled as attention was always redirected by the people who were dead-set on painting her as a criminal.
+Unfortunately, polls confirmed many people were unfamiliar with her actual qualifications for the position.
+Knowing this, she tried to reintroduce herself to voters along the campaign.
+However, since her opponent painted her as a criminal, that absorbed most of people’s attention.

 Lesson 3: Clinton’s campaign took major hits with the emails and a surprise FBI investigation.

-Without question, one of the biggest things casting a shadow over Clinton’s campaign was those notorious emails.
+One of the biggest shadows over Clinton’s campaign were the notorious emails.
 When she was Secretary of State under President Obama, she used a private email account for correspondences.
 She considers this mistake one of her top regrets.

-This looming story made it almost impossible to get her actual platform out there because people only wanted to ask her about the emails.
+This looming story made it almost impossible to get her actual platform out there because people only asked about her emails.
 What many people didn’t know is that the server she used was uncompromised during her time, while the White house servers had all been hacked.
 So, in essence, the private server was actually safer for national security.

 This was all bad for the Clinton campaign, but the worst blow came on October 28, 2016.
 With just days to go before election night, FBI director James Comey released a letter to Congress saying the agency had found new emails that might have to do with Clinton’s closed case.
-Though only a week later, Comey said that they weren’t new emails after all and the case would remain closed.
+Only a week later, Comey admitted they weren’t new emails after all, and the case would remain closed.

-But the damage was already done.
-After the letter, some data showed that her lead went from 81 percent to 65 perfect.
+But the damage was done.
+After the letter, Clinton’s lead went from 81 percent to 65 perfect.
 There is no arguing that this had a profound impact on the election.

-Just before the release of the letter, Clinton was finally leaving the email leaks behind her as the story was starting to fizzle out.
-But the letter completely reversed her momentum.
+Just before the release of the letter, Clinton was finally leaving the email story behind.
+But the letter completely reversed that momentum.
 This, along with the bombardment of fake news on social media sites that labeled Clinton a criminal, was enough to decimate the progress she had made.

 What Happened Review